-Upon calling the Survivor Advocacy Program or walking into the McKee House, you will speak with an advocate trained in crisis intervention.
+Upon contacting the Ohio University Survivor Advocacy Program, you will speak with an advocate trained in crisis intervention.
 OUSAP is staffed by a program coordinator, graduate assistants, and peer advocates.
-Our peer advocates are students at Ohio University who must complete a 3 credit hour course or a 40-hour advocate training in order to become a peer advocate for OUSAP.
+All advocates with OUSAP have completed a 40-hour advocacy and crisis intervention training.

-If you are looking for long-term support, legal or medical advice, or other options we can make referrals and help you find what you are looking for
+If you are looking for long-term support, legal or medical advice, or other options, we can provide you with referrals and information about resources available to you.

-If you wish to seek medical attention or report to police, an advocate can be with you to offer personal support and information.
+If you wish to seek medical attention, repor to the police, or report to the university's Title IX Coordinator, an advocate accompany you to offer personal support and information.
 If you choose not to report the assault or seek medical attention, you can still utilize our other services.

-In addition supporting and advocating for survivors, advocates at OUSAP create and provide educational programs about sexual assault, dating and domestic violence, stalking, bystander intervention, how to help a friend, and consent.
+In addition supporting and advocating for survivors, advocates at OUSAP create and provide educational programs about sexual assault, dating and domestic violence, stalking, and how to help a friend.